-Performing a neonatal or paediatric lumbar puncture can be a daunting procedure but is an important part of the initial investigations of an unwell patient.
+Performing a neonatal or paediatric lumbar puncture can be a daunting procedure, but it is an important part of the initial investigations of an unwell patient.
 However, it’s important to remember that a lumbar puncture should never delay the administration of antibiotics that could be life-saving to a patient with suspected bacterial meningitis.

-Before the start of any procedure always ask, “Why are we doing this procedure?
-Are there any contraindications?”.
+Before the start of any procedure, always ask, “Why are we doing this procedure?
+Are there any contraindications?”

 The Royal Children’s Hospital in Melbourne outline the indications and contraindications to performing a lumbar puncture as follows: